Scioto County Court Records

 Scioto County Civil Court Records

-Civil litigation in Scioto County is split between the General Division of the Court of Common Pleas and the Portsmouth Municipal Court based on the amount in controversy.
-The Common Pleas Court has original jurisdiction over all civil matters but primarily handles cases exceeding $15,000, as well as equitable actions such as injunctions and foreclosures.
-The Portsmouth Municipal Court hears civil cases with claims up to $15,000, including small claims matters up to $6,000 governed by Chapter 1925 of the Ohio Revised Code.
+Civil litigation in Scioto County is split between the General Division of the Court of Common Pleas and the Portsmouth Municipal Court, depending on the amount in dispute.
+The Common Pleas Court handles cases exceeding $15,000, as well as equitable actions such as injunctions and foreclosures.
+The Portsmouth Municipal Court hears civil cases with claims up to $15,000, including small claims matters up to $6,000 under Chapter 1925 of the Ohio Revised Code.

 Obtaining civil court records:

-• By mail: Send a written request with the case number or party names, a description of documents needed, and payment to the appropriate clerk.
+- By mail: Send a written request with the case number or party names, a description of the documents needed, and payment to the appropriate clerk.
 Include a self-addressed stamped envelope.

 Portsmouth Municipal Court civil filing fees (effective May 1, 2022):

-Common Pleas Court filing fees are available through the Clerk of Courts’ filing fee schedule.
+Common Pleas Court filing fees are available through the Clerk of Courts filing fee schedule.
 A civil classification form must accompany new civil filings.
-Local rules of procedure are published in the Scioto County Common Pleas Rules of Procedure.
+Local procedural rules are published in the Scioto County Common Pleas Rules of Procedure.

-Property records are maintained separately by the Scioto County Recorder at 602 7th Street, Room 110, Portsmouth, OH 45662, Phone: (740) 355-8304 The recorder’s office handles deeds, mortgages, conveyances, easements, and leases.
-Property tax records can be searched through the Scioto County Treasurer’s online tool.
+Property records are maintained separately by the Scioto County Recorder at 602 7th Street, Room 110, Portsmouth, OH 45662, Phone: (740) 355-8304 The recorder's office handles deeds, mortgages, conveyances, easements, and leases.
+You can search property tax records through the Scioto County Treasurer's online tool.

 Scioto County Family Court Records